UlyanaHashchuk/GitHub-API-Test/README.md

    - By clicking public repository name, you will be linked to that repository on [GitHub](https://github.com/).
    - By clicking "..." in repository field, you will be linked to third page.
 3. Third page shows clicked repository details from the second page.
-   - Used react-redux and query params.
+   - Used `react-redux` and `query params`.
-   - CLicking repository name will link to the GitHub repository.
+   - Clicking repository `name` will link to the GitHub repository.
-   - If the repository has a homepage it will be shown in details and also is clickable.
+   - If the repository has a `homepage` it will be shown in details and also is clickable.

 `Tip:` You can go back to first search page by clicking the top left name `GitHub API Test`.